straks/straks/README.md

 Introducing a new decentralised, open source, community driven digital currency, focusing on e-commerce utility.

 The name is a Danish word that has never been used in any cryptocurrency context until now.
 It means quick/immediate - referring to the focus that we have on ensuring that transactions are as fast as can be and to be the most efficient cryptocurrency for e-commerce utility in the sector.

-The currency unit of account is **STAK**, along with its exchange ticker.
+The currency unit of account is **STAK** for its exchange ticker and uses the following unicode characters to indicate STRAKS as digital currency in an abbreviated form in-line with Bitcoin and fiat currencies:
+- STAK (U+A7A8) **Ꞩ**
+- µSTAK (U+0282) **ʂ**

 ##### E-Commerce